-- provide a record of employment for at least two years full-time (or equivalent) in a building inspection or building construction-related occupation;
+- Provide a record of employment for at least two years full-time (or equivalent) in a related occupation;

 - A diploma of technology in architecture, engineering, or a related program;

-- You are an engineer or are eligible for registration as an engineer;
+- Registration as an engineer or are eligible for registration as an engineer;

-- Your are an architect or are eligible for registration as an architect;
+- Registration as an architect or are eligible for registration as an architect; or

-- completed the Building Code Training for Canadians Series I course.
+- Completed the Building Code Training for Canadians Series I course or equivalent.